epam/NGB/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help improve the Cloud Pipeline
+about: Create a report to help improve the NGB
 title: ''
 labels: kind/bug
 assignees: ''